RetroPie/pifba/readme.txt

 GRAPHICS EFFECTS
 ----------------

-Postprocessing can be enabled by setting "DisplayEffect" in fba2x.cfg.
-In addition you can disable anti-aliasing smoothing ("DisplaySmoothStretch" in fba2x.cfg).
+fba2x.cfg settings:

+    DisplaySmoothStretch - Disable anti-aliasing smoothing.
+    DisplayEffect - Postprocessing scanline filter.
 For the scanlines filter it is recommended you switch off "DisplaySmoothStretch".
+    DisplayAutoRotate - For vertical games auto rotate the display.
+    MaintainAspectRatio - Keep the original game display ratio or fill the screen.

 PORT CREDITS
 ------------